 First, food found in Italy is in a world of its own.
-The amount effort and attention spent to perfect each and every step of the process is absolutely incredible.
-For instance, if one were to pick the correct flour, someone from Naples might use 100% “00” flour, while, someone elsewhere might use a combination of all purpose + semolina.
+The amount of effort and attention spent to perfect each and every step of the process is absolutely incredible.
+For instance, if one were to pick the correct flour, someone from Naples might use 100% “00” flour, while, someone elsewhere might use a combination of all-purpose + semolina.

-Not only that, the very best pizza’s all have the same characteristics.
+Not only that, the very best pizza all has the same characteristics.
 Few ingredients, but of the highest possible quality.
 For instance, the tomatoes might be a San Marzano variety.
 But they aren’t just any tomatoes, ones grow in a very small area in the shadow of Mt.
 Vesuvius near Naples.
 I’m not kidding!

-There are (slight) differences between pizza’s found in different places within Italy.
+There are (slight) differences between pizza found in different places within Italy.
 Let’s dig in a see the differences!

 Northern Italian Pizza

-In Northern Italy the pizza is incredibly thin, almost paper thin – making it light and crunchy.
+In Northern Italy the pizza is incredibly thin, almost paper-thin – making it light and crunchy.
 There is practically no crust around the edges.
 The tomato sauce it is very similar but it can be made with tomatoes that are not San Marzano.
 The cheese is very similar.
-Toppings wise you can find a slight more variety, but still not too many.
+Toppings wise you can find a slightly more variety, but still not too many.
 Classic combination toppings are ham and mushrooms (prosciutto e fungi), mozzarella, parmesean, gorgonzola and caciocavallo (quattro formaggi).
-The pizza is round, individual serving and not cut as well.
+The pizza is a round individual serving and not cut as well.

 Naples is recognized as the birthplace of pizza and the pizza you find here is delicious.
 These are the main characteristics the cruise is thick around the edges, with some chard area from the wood burning oven.
 The tomato sauce is made of crushed San Marzano tomatoes, not cooked with just salt nothing else.
 The cheese is what people in Naples call “Fior di Latte” simple cow cheese fresh mozzarella.
 That is it.
 The toppings are usually minimum or none.
 Very importantly they will never bring it to the table pre cut!
 This to avoid any liquid from the cheese to make the crust soggy.